vim-diesel/new-service/README.md

 ## Load Testing on Fly.io with a Neon.tech Database

 Our fly.io config allows for 1 instance and a hard limit of 25 concurrent requests.
+I don't know how many concurrent requests one of their tiny machines (1cpu and 256mb ram) can handle.
 Our logs are saying it takes ~40ms for a request to be completed once it hits the server.
 Note that each request includes a database call.

 The distribution of the load (100 concurrent requests, 10000 requests):